 SOC 211 Society and the Individual—Introductory Sociology

-SOC 323 Methods of Social Research (fall of junior year)
+SOC 323 Methods of Social Research (sophomore or junior year)

-SOC 424 Sociological Theory (spring of junior year)
+SOC 424 Sociological Theory (junior or senior year)

 PSY 355 Statistics for Scientific Research or MTH 345 Elementary Statistics or MTH 346 Statistics for Scientists